uguess-tamrakar/Everything-Physics/README.md

-# Most important concept and formulas for Physics
+# Most important concepts and formulas for Physics

-A simple app that includes some of the most important concept and formulas for Physics
+A simple app that includes some of the most important concepts and formulas for Physics